logo

 In 1933, Kingsford Smith and Ulm both made unofficial airmail flights between Australia and New Zealand as they tried to persuade the authorities to agree to an official airmail.

-In addition, in March 1934 there was an official airmail from New Zealand to Australia by Kingsford Smith, and in April an official airmail from Australia to New Zealand by Ulm.
+In addition to the flights by Ulm and Allen, in March 1934 there was an official airmail from New Zealand to Australia flown by Kingsford Smith.

 Air race